Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/05-win-network-lz.md

 2. Under **Security + networking** section in the left blade, click on **Access keys**
 3. Click on **Show keys** at the top of the resulting page
 4. Copy the string under **Key** from one of the two keys provided
-5. Update your the terraform.tfvsars.sample file with this as the value for access_key or update the existing terraform.tfvars file.
+5. Update your the terraform.tfvars.sample file with this as the value for access_key or update the existing terraform.tfvars file.
 6. If using terraform.tfvars.sample then Rename the file to terraform.tfvars

 ### Update the rest of the variables in the new terraform.tfvars file as well.